alya1007/chatter-room/README.md

 - **User Service**: Uses its own database to manage user data, ensuring that user information is isolated and secure.
 Suitable for storing user credentials, profiles, and preferences.

 - **Chat Service**: Maintains a separate database for chat data, including private messages and chat room content.
 This allows for scalability and performance optimizations specific to chat operations.
+Unit tests will be written to ensure the correctness of the data.

 ### Data Access